martaldsantos/doc-process-hack/Challenge1/readme.md

 If the file is not created, simply copy over `.env.sample` to `.env` - then populate those values manually from the respective Azure resource pages using the Azure Portal.

+## Conclusion
+By reaching this section you should have every resource and installed the requirements necessary to conduct the hackathon.
+You have deployed an Azure AI Document Intelligence service, an Azure Cosmos DB account, an Azure Storage Account and Azure OpenAI Service.

+In the next challenges, you will use these services to build a strong document processing workflow.